In a previous post, I discussed the major tailwinds that are contributing to the rise of remote work.

 I want to be clear - working remotely provides numerous benefits, many of which are documented in videos like this.
 BUT, it also feeds into the belief that when someone is working from home, they aren't working.

 I guess what I'm saying is that if you work remotely, please act professional.
 It's okay to travel.
 It's okay to have your cat sit on your lap for a few minutes at work, but it's also important to act like adults with this newfound responsibility.

 A lot of progress has been made with Slack, Zoom, and Microsoft Teams over the past few years, but there's still more work to do here.
 I believe there's still whitespace and in-office behaviors that can/will be shifted to a digital environment.
-At Friday, we're actively explore this by creating software for structured, high-level communication (essentially a complement to Slack chatter).
+The massive rise in the presence of apps to help with company work is helping to make remote work a breeze.

 Believe it or not, many companies adopt technology very slowly.
 For example - my sister works at a civil engineering firm that still uses email for internal communication.
 The noise of Outlook notifications all day would drive me nuts.
 They recently started using Microsoft Teams and it's already making the possibility of remote work more likely.

 Other organizations still don't have a video conferencing options.
 This will change with time.

 Now let's talk about personal roadblocks to working remotely.

 The next roadblock to the rise of remote work revolves around the notion of water cooler discussion (or the lack thereof as a remote worker).
 Once again, this is a legitimate point that should be taken seriously - but not literally.
 I don't know of people who relish trips to the water cooler.
 Is the office water special?